It would be nice to know what that oddly shaped bar weighs so you can keep an accurate log of your training.

 They raised handles also make the lift significantly easier than the flush handles that are prone to making the bar tip forward or back if you don’t have it gripped directly in the center.

 The mechanics of the movement actually are more like a squat than a deadlift.
-Your torso is a little more upright, and the weight is centered more in line with your body like a squat, whereas with a deadlift the bar is in front of you, requiring more bending at the hips to get your shoulders above the bar.
+Your torso is a little more upright, and the weight is centered more in a vertical line with your body like a squat, whereas with a deadlift the bar is in front of you, requiring more bending at the hips to get your shoulders above the bar and the bar in front of your knees as you pull it up.

 Nevertheless, we call it a type of specialty deadlift bar, not a squat bar, because of the way you reach down and grab the bar off the floor rather than having it rest on your upper back.